Clearing's Chronic Pain Blog

 To address this issue, digital health companies are bringing home exercise right into your living room.
 Digital telehealth solutions and digital home exercise programs make it easier than ever to access the individualized care you need.

-Pro: the multimodal approach
+Choose the multimodal approach

-Since there are pluses and minuses to any form of treatment, an individualized multimodal treatment plan tends to be best for most people.
+Since there are pluses and minuses to any form of treatment, an individualized, multimodal treatment plan tends to be best for most people.
 Multimodal simply means using two or more forms of treatment at the same time.
 Studies have shown that multimodal care for back pain treatment leads to decreased disability and lower pain scores.
 Instead of prescribing a few pain pills, a multimodal approach is far more thorough.

 Going back to the question above: why not just take pain medication?
 The simple answer is that opioids, in most cases, do not have a role in the treatment of chronic pain because they are addictive and can cause more harm than good.
-Even those with the best intentions may find themselves in an unfavorable relationship with pain medication.
+Even those with the best intentions may find themselves in an unfavorable relationship with pain medication over time.
 It’s better to avoid these opioid medications as much as possible.

 Why a customized treatment plan is best

 The most critical takeaway is that not everyone's pain is the same.
 A cookie-cutter approach to treatment for your back and neck pain will only be effective for some individuals.
-That’s why a customized multimodal treatment plan is your best weapon in the fight against chronic pain.
+That’s why a customized, multimodal treatment plan is your best weapon in the fight against chronic pain.
 Make sure your healthcare providers have advanced training in pain management and hold a deep commitment to aiding you in your chronic pain journey.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.